thinkhuman/javascript-development/README.md

 # JavaScript Development

-Notes and personal explanation of JavaScript-centric development concepts and practices.
+Notes on JavaScript-centric development concepts and practices.